gnemtsov/jest-snapshots-book/README.md

 # Jest-snapshots-book

 Jest-snapshots-book is a custom [jest](https://jestjs.io/) reporter that builds html representations of snapshots.

+Jest-snapshots-book reporter recursivly goes through the tested component and all its' parents and grabs all styles.
+Grabbed styles are inserted in the component page.
+The reporter takes raw **expected** snapshot content from a component .snap file.
+Then it makes the **actual** snapshot by applying diff from a failed test result to the expected snapshot.

 Each time when jest is run this reporter will produce a book of snapshots with table of contents.
 The book will be placed in the folder "snapshots-book" in the root of your project.

 ![Book example](snapshots-book-example.jpg)